joshua-decoder/joshua/MERT_example/README_MERT.txt

  (*) -N N:                   size of N-best list (per sentence) generated in each MERT iteration (*) -v verbosity:           output verbosity level (0-2; higher value => more verbose) (*) -seed seed:             seed used to initialize the random number generator

+(Note that the -s parameter is only used if MERT is running Joshua as an internal decoder.
+If Joshua is run as an external decoder, as is the case in this README, then this parameter is ignored.)

 To test MERT_runner on the 100-sentence test set of example2, provide this config file to MERT_runner as follows (assuming you're in the trunk folder):